microsoft/PSDocs/docs/scenarios/migration-v0.7.0.md

 Support for inline `Document` blocks has been removed.
 Use the following steps to migrate inline blocks to a file if you previously used this feature:

 - Create a new file ending with `.Doc.ps1` file extension.
 For example `Sample.Doc.ps1`.
 - Copy and paste the previous inline `Document` block into the file.
+Multiple document blocks can be included in the same file.
 - Update command-line to use `Invoke-PSDocument` instead of using the name of the document block directly.

 Example `Sample.Doc.ps1`: